Mobile Ground Combat

 Proposed Combat Battalions

 Most battalions have a weapons company with different mixes of weaponry; such as 120mm mortars and precision missiles like E-FOGM, Hellfire, Javelin, Spike, Humraam, and Sidewinder.
-Some of these soldiers will be "missileers" who are trained to fire a dozen types of shoulder-fired and pedestal mounted missiles.
+Some of these soldiers will be "missileers" trained to fire a dozen types of shoulder-fired and pedestal mounted missiles.
 When they deploy, they are equipped with the best missile for each mission.
 They also employ a variety of suicide micro-drones that can search for and crash into targets.
 Combat battalions may be equipped with wheeled or tracked vehicles depending war plans.
 Here are the types:

 - H&S Company

 - Mechanized Company x 2 (Rhinos with Infantry)

 - Weapons Company (SPAAGs, Helltanks)

 In situations where an enemy must be expelled from entrenched positions, the armored battalion will lead the way.